-115.217 (c): The PAQ stated that agency policy requires that before it hires any new employees who may have contact with residents, it conducts criminal background record checks and makes its best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignations during a pending investigation.
+115.217 (c): The PAQ stated that agency policy requires that before it hires any new employees who may have contact with residents, it conducts criminal background record checks and makes its best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignations during a pending investigation. #3.402, pages 12-13 state before hiring new employees who may have contact with inmates/offenders, the agency shall: perform a criminal background records check and consistent with federal, state and local laws, make its best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of sexual abuse.
 14-2 CC Sexual Abuse Prevention and Response, page 5 states before hiring new employees or enlisting the service of any contractor who may have contact with residents, CoreCivic shall ensure that a criminal history record check has been conducted.
 In addition, CoreCivic shall ensure that criminal history record checks are conducted at least every five years for current employees and contractors who may have contact with residents, or, have in place a system for otherwise capturing such information.
 Consistent with federal, state, and local law, the facility shall make its best effort to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse as defined by this policy.
 The CoreCivic 3-20-2B PREA Questionnaire for Prior Institutional Employers form, or contracting agency equivalent form, shall be used to obtain such prior institutional employment information.
-The PAQ indicated that 26 persons were hired in the previous twelve months that had a criminal background records check.
-A review of the Rape Elimination Act (PREA) Questionnaire for Prior Institutional Employers indicates the form is sent to prior institutional employers and ask the following questions: Did the employee have any substantiated allegations of sexual abuse? (as defined in 42 U.S.C.§ 1997); Did candidate resign during any pending investigation of an allegation of sexual abuse?; Did the employee have any substantiated allegations of sexual harassment? (as defined in 42 U.S.C.§ 1997); and Did candidate resign during any pending investigation of an allegation of sexual harassment?
-A review of five personnel files of staff hired in the previous twelve months indicated that 100% had a criminal background records check completed and none required prior institutional employers to be contacted.
-The Human Resource staff member indicated that a criminal background record checks are completed for all newly hired employees and for any contractors that may have contact with residents.
+The PAQ indicated that twelve people were hired in the previous twelve months that had a criminal background records check.
+A review of the Prison Rape Elimination Act (PREA) Questionnaire for Prior Institutional Employers indicates the form is sent to prior institutional employers and ask the following questions: Did the employee have any substantiated allegations of sexual abuse? (as defined in 42 U.S.C.§ 1997); Did candidate resign during any pending investigation of an allegation of sexual abuse?; Did the employee have any substantiated allegations of sexual harassment? (as defined in 42 U.S.C.§ 1997); and Did candidate resign during any pending investigation of an allegation of sexual harassment?
+A review of personnel files for three staff hired in the previous twelve months indicated that all three had a criminal background records check completed prior to hire.
+None of the three had prior institutional employers, however the auditor reviewed examples of the Prison Rape Elimination Act (PREA) Questionnaire for Prior Institutional Employers.
+The Human Resource staff member indicated that criminal background record checks are completed for all newly hired employees and that they attempt to contact any prior institutional employers.